 April 10, 2022.
 Forty-fifth Annual 10K with 15,256 registered participants.
-Cross your fingers, wear your luck socks and drop your loose change in the fountain–there’s only so much you can do, we’ll be ready to run in 22.
+Cross your fingers, wear your lucky socks and drop your loose change in the fountain–there’s only so much you can do, we’ll be ready to run in 22.

 April 5, 2020.
-Forty-third Annual 10K with 25,844 registered participants; Gov. Greg Abbott issues executive order to limit the spread of the coronavirus, banning public gatherings of more than 10 people and shuttering restaurant dining rooms, bars, gyms and schools across the state.
+Forty-third Annual 10K with 25,844 registered participants; Gov. Greg Abbott issues executive order to limit the spread of the coronavirus, banning public gatherings of more than 10 people and shuttering restaurant dining rooms, bars, gyms, and schools across the state.
 The race is officially canceled on March 14, 2020, 21-days prior to the race date.
 Virtual race format planned for early Summer with 4 iconic routes.

 April 7, 2019.
 Forty-second Annual 10K with 23,268 registered participants; Significant Weather Advisory issued for Austin including severe lightning, hail, and 40 mph winds.
 The race is officially canceled on March 7, 2019, 1.5-hours prior to the race start.

 April 8, 2018.
 Forty-First Annual 10K with 23,265 registered participants.

 April 23, 2017.
 Fortieth Annual 10K with 21,390 registered participants; Race Director, Jeff Simecek introduces the return of the much-beloved armadillo mascot ‘Dash the ‘Dillo’; Wells Fargo, Reebok, and Deep Eddy Vodka sign on as new multi-year sponsors; Perez Elem., Gorzycki Mdl. & L.B.J.
 High capture School Team Challenge titles; Austin Fire Department unfurls three-story American flag over start line for the national anthem; Austin Parks Foundation named as new race beneficiary organization and Tomar & The FCs bring soul to the Finish Line Festival in live performance at Vic Mathias Shores.